PrintersForAnts/MetalBoop/README.md

 #### E) Finish

 Slide MGW7C cart back onto MGW7 rail from below and make sure that the cart doesn't slide off before you complete next step.
-Carefully bring assembled front plate near assembled base plate.
-When front plate is very close to base plate, magnet's force will position front plate.
-Adjust position of MGW7C cart so that four mounting holes on cart align with front plate holes.
-Use **4x FHCS M3x5mm** screws to attach front plate to the cart.
+Carefully bring assembled Front plate near assembled Base plate.
+When Front plate is very close to the Base plate, magnet's force will position Front plate.
+Adjust position of MGW7C cart so that 4 mounting holes on cart align with 4 holes on Front plate.
+Use **4x FHCS M3x5mm** screws to attach Front plate to the cart.

 It is recommended to test MetalBoop before you continue with mounting toolhead.
 If boop'ing doesn't work correctly, then the issue is most likely in vertical position of sensor.
 You can adjust that by moving MGW7 rail slightly down and retightening its mounting screws ([make sure to use jigs - clamps](https://github.com/PrintersForAnts/MetalBoop/tree/main/STL/jigs#assembly-of-mgw7-rail)).